SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 ## General Concepts

-The following sections offer some important information about how lazing loading works in Spartacus.
+The following sections offer some important information about how lazy loading works in Spartacus.

 ### Defining Dynamic Imports Only in the Main Application